 - The potential impact on your business and brand

 - How important is the issue to your key stakeholders and society

-An in-depth materiality assessment is needed to make the business case for any ESG action or strategy because it helps to prioritize topics by creating inherent business cases for initiatives previously dismissed due to their cost or lack of evidence.
+An in-depth materiality assessment is needed to make the business case for any ESG strategy because it helps to prioritize topics by creating inherent business cases for initiatives previously dismissed due to their cost or lack of evidence.